Scalable and Efficient Neural Speech Coding: A Hybrid Design: Concluding Remarks

 \section{Concluding Remarks}

 Recent neural waveform codecs have outperformed the conventional codecs in terms of coding efficiency and speech quality, at the expense of model complexity.
 We proposed a scalable and lightweight neural acoustic processing unit for waveform coding.
-Our smallest model contains only $0.35$ million parameters whose decoder is more than $100$X smaller than the WaveNet based codec.
-By incorporating a trainable LPC analyzer with collaborative quantization and residual cascading, our model clearly demonstrates superior or comparable performance to the standardized codecs.
-Our model operates frame-wise, leading to a delay as small as $16$ msec; even on a single-core CPU without compiler-level matrix multiplication optimization, it achieved real-time processing.
+Our smallest model contains only $0.35$ million parameters whose decoder with $0.12$ million parameters is more than $160\times$ smaller than the WaveNet based codec. \zhenk{Having a compact design as a neural network, by incorporating a trainable LPC analyzer and residual cascading, our models reconstruct clean English speech samples with the quality on par with or superior to that from standardized codecs.} \zhenk{Admittedly, these standardized codecs are more computationally efficient and have reasonably well performed from narrow to full band scenarios already.
+It is still highly desired if these standalone DSP components can be reformulated into a lightweight but end-to-end trainable format for a full neural speech processing pipeline.} \zhenk{To that end, the proposed system serves a candidate as it operates in a frame-wise manner with the processing time less than the frame length, even with a less optimized python-based implementations.}

-Admittedly, conventional codecs have well performed from narrow to full band scenarios already.
-But it is not easy to integrate these standalone DSP components to a neural network-powered conversational AI engine, as the acoustic signal representation is predetermined by the bit allocation logic, not learned in the latent space via a global training process.
-To this end, our trainable codec provides an affordable way for unsupervised speech waveform representation learning that also provides competent level of compression.
+\zhenk{The proposed system is still computationally heavier than traditional speech codecs.
+Therefore, running the model in embedded systems with limited computational resources may require further model compression, such as parameter quantization and pruning.
+Although the neural waveform codec is generic and not contingent upon language specific priors, its generalizability to different languages and noisy and reverberant acoustic environments is not guaranteed, especially if the model sizes are relatively small.}

+\zhenk{We open-sourced the project.
+The source code and sound examples can be found at: \href{https://saige.sice.indiana.edu/research-projects/neural-audio-coding}{https://saige.sice.indiana.edu/research-projects/neural-audio-coding}}.

 \ifCLASSOPTIONcaptionsoff

 \fi